henrybourne/henrybourne.github.io/_portfolio/calrec-impulse-core.markdown

 I started work on the Impulse core in 2015.
 The broadcast industry was moving towards audio over IP, immersive and object-based audio, virtualisation, and remote production.
 It was clear that Calrec needed a powerful and flexible new platform to support the workflows and requirements that were likely to come along with these new technologies.

 When I left Calrec in 2017, I left the team with detailed concepts, designs, and specifications for the new core.
 The new core was launched one year later in 2018.
 I left before the final hardware was developed, and did not see the final product through to launch.
-I had no involvement in the industrial design or CMF, and the core and its integration into the product range continued to evolve before launch.
+I had no involvement in the industrial design or CMF, and the core and its integration into the product range continued to evolve after I left.

 The headline call-outs from the press release at launch were: